Fundamental groups of log Calabi-Yau surfaces: Basic properties of the orbifold fundamental group

 The following result is an elementary consequence of a computation in local coordinates, and explains how ramification affects fundamental groups.

-\begin{lemma} Let $X$ and $Y$ be normal projective varieties, together with a proper map $p:X\to Y$ of image $Y_0$ in $Y$.
-Assume that $p$ can pullback.
+\begin{lemma} Let $X$ and $Y$ be normal projective varieties, together with a proper map $p:X\to Y$ of image $Y_0$ in $Y$, that is flat in codimension 0 and 1 on the source.
 Let $D$ be an irreducible effective Weil divisor in $X$, along which $p$ ramifies with degree $m$.
 Let $D_0 = p_0(D)$ in $Y_0$.
 Then we have \end{lemma}

 \begin{proof} In local coordinates, we want to pushforward the positively oriented loop $\gamma$ generating $\pi_1(\mathbb{C}^*)$ by the map $f:z\in\mathbb{C}^* \mapsto z^m\in\mathbb{C}^*$.
 Clearly, $f_*(\gamma)=\gamma^m$, as wished. \end{proof}